dkhalanskyjb/journal/JOURNAL.md

 I forgot the name of the combinatoric primitive that explains the number of tuples $(a_1, a_2, ..., a_m)$ with $0 \le a_j$ that sum to $i$.
 Something like Stirling numbers, right?
+Stirling numbers of the second kind $S(n, k)$ describe the number of ways to assign the $n$'th digit to any of the $k$ operations.
+Not exactly what I want.
+Let me try to derive the formula on my own and see what it is.

+If there are $k$ characters to fill and $m$ operations, then the number of ways to do that is $M(m, 0) = 1$,
+$M(0, k + 1) = 0$, $M(m + 1, k + 1) = \sum_{i = 0}^{k + 1} M(m, i)$.
+If there are no more characters to assign, there's only one way to do it: make all the remaining operations zero-width.
+If there are still characters but no more operations, that's sad, as we won't be able to fulfill the obligation.
+If there are both characters and operations yet, then the next operation can eat zero characters, all of them, or anything in-between.

+This actually looks like some classic dynamic programming task.
+Maybe there's no sensible closed-formula solution.